410-gone/410-gone.github.io/_posts/2020-03-17-day-1-springer-approach-trail-to-stover-creek-shelter.md

 	<img src="/images/posts/2020-03-17-amicalola-falls-4.jpeg">
 </div>

-"large marge" the dogs and i left the parents at the top of the falls and headed up the approach trail. the plan was that parents would finish walking around the falls and then drive the two cars around to a parking lot 1 mile after the summit of springer mountain.
+maggie, the dogs and i left the parents at the top of the falls and headed up the approach trail. the plan was that parents would finish walking around the falls and then drive the two cars around to a parking lot 1 mile after the summit of springer mountain.

 as we hiked the approach trail the weather improved, with times of full sun. it's generally not this warm this early in the season, and with no leaves on the trees yet, i wished i had some sunblock.